Kallirroi/personalwebsite/src/pages/roadtoschool/index.md

 ---
 title: the road to school
 date: "2016-12-11T21:40:32.169Z"
-tag: personal project
+tag: Interactive Things project
 ---

 A data visualization and storytelling <a href="https://lab.interactivethings.com/road-to-school/" target="_blank">experience</a> addresses aims to sensitize the wider audience in the issue of education of Syrian refugees in their host countries.

 ![altcaption](1.png)